Piras314/3D-Multiplayer-Template-Godot/README.md

 # 3D-Multiplayer-Godot
-A 3D multiplayer game made with the Godot Game Engine (Not working as of writing)
+A working 3D multiplayer game with smooth movement made with the Godot Game Engine